Kinarus Therapeutics Provides Strategic Update

 - KINFAST phase 2 clinical trial of KIN001 in mild to moderate Covid-19 patients to continue

-/EIN News/ -- Basel, Switzerland, 4 November 2022.
-Kinarus Therapeutics Holding AG (SIX: KNRS) (“Kinarus”), a clinical-stage biopharmaceutical company developing novel therapeutics to treat viral, respiratory, and ophthalmic diseases, today reiterated its plans to focus on clinical trials in wet age-related macular degeneration and idiopathic pulmonary fibrosis, and to refocus its capital resources and financing efforts to drive these programs.
+Basel, Switzerland, 4 November 2022.
+Kinarus Therapeutics Holding AG KNRS ("Kinarus"), a clinical-stage biopharmaceutical company developing novel therapeutics to treat viral, respiratory, and ophthalmic diseases, today reiterated its plans to focus on clinical trials in wet age-related macular degeneration and idiopathic pulmonary fibrosis, and to refocus its capital resources and financing efforts to drive these programs.

 Following the discontinuation of the Phase 2 KINETIC study of KIN001 in hospitalized Covid-19 patients, Kinarus is exploring various financial and strategic options to initiate mid-stage clinical development of its lead drug candidate, KIN001, in wet age-related macular degeneration (wAMD) and idiopathic pulmonary fibrosis (IPF).